 These losses may not be as widely felt as the infrastructure damages that paralyze cities, or as harrowing as these storms’ death tolls.
 But home damages have a devastating and enduring impact on homeowners and renters alike.
 A year after Hurricane Harvey hit, about 10 percent of Texans who lost their homes or apartments to the storms were still displaced.

 This is likely just the beginning for homeowners in the American southeast, the nation’s key hurricane risk zone.
 As climate change continues to warm the Atlantic, hurricanes will likely become larger and last longer when they strike.
-While there isn’t much the average person can do to keep storms at bay, developers, builders, and individuals living in hurricane risk areas can still take steps to guard against the emotional and economic hits of property damage by building, or retrofitting, more resilient homes.
+While there isn’t much the average person can do to keep storms at bay, developers, builders, and individuals living in hurricane risk areas can still take steps to guard against the physical, emotional and economic hits of property damage by building, or retrofitting, more resilient homes.
 Doing so doesn’t require some new, cutting-edge material or turning houses into fortresses; in fact, most storm-resistant building relies on well-known construction methods that have been available for decades.

 “Architects already have knowledge of resilient materials and construction techniques capable of withstanding most hurricanes,” says Rose Grant, chair of the American Institute of Architects’ Disaster Assistance Committee.
 The big question is, then: why do builders and homeowners not already use these protective tools and techniques?